 I teach courses on entrepreneurship and organization theory to a wide variety of students.
-At the University of Oregon, I have been humbled to be a four-time recipient of the James Reinmouth MBA Teaching Excellence Award (2008-9, 2009-10, 2010-11, and 2012-13), and to receive the Business Advisory Council Undergraduate Teaching Award in 2010 and 2013.
+At the University of Oregon, I have been humbled to receive the Executive MBA Teaching Award (2015), to be a four-time recipient of the James Reinmouth MBA Teaching Excellence Award (2008-9, 2009-10, 2010-11, and 2012-13), and to receive the Business Advisory Council Undergraduate Teaching Award in 2010 and 2013.
+I also serve as affiliated faculty with National Arts Strategies, sharing insights from strategic management with the leaders of arts non-profits.

 Details on current and select past courses that I have instructed are listed below.